chef/chef-web-docs/content/ctl_chef_backend.md

 -   Run the `chef-backend-ctl cluster-status` subcommand to determine if a leader exists.

-    {{< warning >}}
+    {{< warning spaces =4 >}}

     Nodes in the backend HA cluster may not be visible to each other when they are located in network partitions.
 This may prevent a cluster status check from discovering that a leader exists.
 If nodes exist on network partitions, to prevent this scenario, first run `chef-backend-ctl cluster-status`, and then verify the expected number of nodes in the backend HA cluster as healthy and `waiting_for_leader` before running this command.

     {{< /warning >}}